 Hakushika is a historic brewery from 1662 that combines tradition with modern techniques and a deep respect for nature.
 Using crystal-clear water from Mount Rokko and exceptional quality rice, this factory has a memorial that offers educational exhibitions, making the production process understandable and fascinating even for novice visitors.

-The tasting here is more than a sensory pleasure; it's a practical lesson on how every detail influences the final product.
+The tasting here is more than a sensory pleasure; it is a hands-on lesson on how each detail influences the final product.
 You leave not only enchanted by the flavor but with a deep understanding of what makes sake so special.

 Makino Sake Brewery (Fujinomiya, Shizuoka)

-With over 280 years of experience, Makino offers a unique experience using the legendary water from Mount Fuji, which already makes the visit unforgettable.
-During the tour, you not only observe the complete artisanal process but can also partake in a meal specially crafted to accompany different types of sake produced in the house.
+With over 280 years, Makino offers a unique experience using the legendary water from Mount Fuji, something that already makes the visit unforgettable.
+During the tour, you not only observe the complete artisanal process but can also participate in a meal specially crafted to accompany different types of sake produced in-house.

-This culinary experience goes far beyond just the drink.
-You learn about perfect pairings, gain a better understanding of the differences between sakés, and enjoy a high-quality meal, elevating the outing to a gourmet level.
+This gastronomic experience goes far beyond the drink.
+You learn about perfect pairings, better understand the differences between sakes, and enjoy a high-quality meal, elevating the tour to a gourmet level.

-Located in the north of Japan in Hokkaido, Otokoyama is a brewery with over 300 years of history.
-Its internal museum displays ancient prints from Japan, called ukiyo-e, creating a rich and unique cultural experience.
-While visiting the factory, you understand how the cold climate of the region directly influences the lighter and more refreshing taste of its sakes.
+Located in northern Japan in Hokkaido, Otokoyama is a brewery with over 300 years of history.
+Its internal museum displays ancient engravings of Japan, called ukiyo-e, creating a rich and unique cultural experience.
+While visiting the factory, you understand how the cold climate of the region directly influences the lighter and more refreshing flavor of its sakes.

 The tasting, accompanied by local stories, becomes a sensory and educational journey.
 It is impossible to leave Otokoyama without feeling that you have learned something deeply connected to Japanese culture.